telliott99/smallprojects/mules.md

 #### Continuing the experiment

-From a technical point of view, I'm running into all kinds of problems.
-The technician has introduced some additional variables, she
+From a technical point of view, I'm running into some problems.
+The technician has introduced some additional variables, she sometimes

 * makes mules *without* Vodka
 * makes mules with different brands of ginger beer
 * doesn't always use the same cup
 * puts a half-finished non-alcoholic mule in the fridge ON

-We continue.
+Still, we continue.
 As people have said to me, yeah I know it's a lousy experiment, but *it's the only experiment I can do*.

 I used to be unsympathetic.

 2017-Aug-22 weight (&Delta;)